-4. Documentation
+xi.4.
+Documentation

 - a.
-All force responding supervisors' Type 2 Force Review documentation and forms shall be completed as soon as practical, but prior to the end of the shift, unless an extension is approved by the force responding supervisor's Inspector or Commander.
-Any extensions shall be documented via email, including the reasons for the extension. - b.
-The force responding supervisor shall complete and submit the Type 2 Force Review form. - i.
-It is the force responding supervisor's responsibility to ensure that all actions taken in the preliminary investigation process and the information obtained from these actions are included in the Summary, and that all other relevant information is entered in the appropriate sections of the report.
+All force responding supervisors' Type 2 Force Review documentation and forms shall be completed Complete and submit the "Use of Force Review" template as soon as practical, but prior to the end of that the shift, unless an extension is approved by the force responding supervisor's Inspector or Commander.
+Any extensions shall be documented via email, including the reasons for the extension. - d.b.The force responding supervisor shall complete and submit the Type 2 Force Review form. - i.
+It is the force reviewing responding supervisor's responsibility to ensure that all actions taken in the preliminary investigation process and the information obtained from these actions are included in the Summary, and that all other relevant information is entered in the appropriate sections of the report.
 This includes documenting their own personal observations and assessments. - ii.
-If the supervisor concludes that the use of force was not within policy, the supervisor shall: - State in the Summary that they believe the use of force requires further review. - Describe the reasons they determined the force was inconsistent with MPD policy, including any determinations that the force was not objectively reasonable, necessary or proportional. - Notify the Commander of Internal Affairs of their findings that the force requires further review ([II-C]).
+It is the reviewing supervisor's responsibility to assess whether, based upon the totality of the information available at the time of the report, the use of force was consistent with MPD Policy.
+If the supervisor concludes that the use of force was or may have been unreasonable or not within policy, the supervisor shall: - State in the Summary that they believe the use of force requires further review.; and - Describe the reasons they determined the force was inconsistent with MPD policy, including any determinations that the force was not objectively reasonable, necessary or proportional. - Notify the Commander of Internal Affairs of their findings that the force requires further review ([II-C]). - e.
+Record the incident information on the approved MPD electronic form prior to the end of the shift, so that a Secondary Force Review can be completed.

-E. Force Responding Supervisor Force Reviews in Civil Disturbances and Assemblies
+4.E.
+Force Responding Supervisor Force Reviews in Ceivil Ddisturbances and Aassemblies

-- 1. During civil disturbances and assemblies (in accordance with P&P 7-805), force responding supervisors shall complete the force review requirements to the best of their ability, with the information available to them (which may be limited). - 2.
-Type 1 and Type 2 Force Review documentation during civil disturbances and assemblies shall be completed as soon as practical, but prior to the end of the shift, unless an extension is approved by the force responding supervisor's Inspector or Commander.
-Any extensions shall be documented via email, including the reasons for the extension.
+1. During civil disturbances or and assemblies (in accordance with P&P 7-805), reviewing force responding supervisors shall complete the Supervisor Force Review force review requirements to the best of their ability, with the information available to them (which may be limited).

-- 3. If circumstances during such an event prevent the supervisor from completing a full review, the supervisor shall ensure their review still includes the following, at a minimum: - The type and degree of force used. - The approximate number of people force was used on. - The basis for the force used. - Whether, based upon the totality of the information available at the time of the report, the use of force was consistent with MPD policy. - Documentation of the circumstances that prevented the supervisor from conducting all of the steps required in the full review.
+- 2. Type 1 and Type 2 Force Review documentation during civil disturbances and assemblies shall be completed as soon as practical, but prior to the end of the shift, unless an extension is approved by the force responding supervisor's Inspector or Commander.
+Any extensions shall be documented via email, including the reasons for the extension. - 3. -If circumstances during such an event prevent the supervisor from completing a full review, the supervisor shall ensure their review still includes the following, aAt a minimum, the review should include: - The type and degree of force used. - The amount of force used. - The approximate number of people force was used on. - The basis for the force used. - Whether, based upon the totality of the information available at the time of the report, the use of force was consistent with MPD policy. - Documentation of the circumstances that prevented the supervisor from conducting all of the steps required in the full review.

-IV.
+B.IV.
 Secondary Force Reviews

-A. Force Secondary Reviewer Rank Requirements
+A. 3.
+Force Secondary Reviewer Rank Rrequirements